This recipe is a game changer my friends.

 - Beat in the eggs one at a time.

-- Add the vanilla essence and golden syrup and beat in.
+Add the vanilla extract and golden syrup and beat in.

 - Mix in the flour and baking powder.

 - Spread half the cookie dough in an even layer as the the base in the prepared dish.

 - Pour over the hot fudge chocolate sauce.